cgevans/scikits-bootstrap/README.md

 Version Information
 ===================

+-   v1.1.1: Compatibility updates for Numpy 2 (thank you @sobue-code, #38),
+    replacement of pyerf with math.erf, changes to build and testing system (using hatch).
+Python 3.7 is no longer supported.

 -   v1.1.0: Randomness is now generated via a numpy.random
     Generator.
 Anything that relied on using numpy.random.seed to obtain